 Beta-glucans are a type of soluble fiber found in several foods.
 This type of fiber slows your digestion and attaches itself to cholesterol particles.
-The cholesterol are then taken out of the body with the rest of your food waste.
-Foods containing beta-glucans include:
+The cholesterol is then taken out of the body with the rest of your food waste.
+Good cholesterol foods containing beta-glucans include:

 - Oats, oatmeal, and oat milk.

 Pectin is another soluble fiber similar to beta-glucans.
 It lowers cholesterol by the same means as beta-glucans but is not found in all of the same foods.
 Some common good cholesterol foods containing pectin include: